 Your child will typically go into the playroom alone with the counselor for most or part of the play therapy session.
 This may vary if you are adding other types of therapy such as Filial therapy or Theraplay.
 You will, however, meet with your child’s counselor for regularly scheduled parent sessions to discuss your child’s progress and help you better understand what is happening with your child in therapy.
-This may also be a good time to learn and practice new skills to use at home with your child.
+Additionally, this may also be a good time to learn and practice new skills to use at home with your child.

 Because children frequently play in the sand or paint, they should wear comfortable play clothes, rather than “good” clothes, to play therapy.
 It is a fun process, and sometimes it is messy.

-After a session, although it is appropriate for parents to let children know that they are interested in the children’s experiences in the play session, they should not question children about their experiences.
-If children draw or paint pictures or produce other artwork, parents should avoid questioning them about the art or praising or criticizing them.
+After a session, although it is appropriate for parents to let children know that they are interested in the children’s experiences in the play session, They should not question children about their experiences.
+As a result, if children draw or paint pictures or produce other artwork, parents should avoid questioning them about the art or praising or criticizing them.

 To help build trust in the relationship with children, the therapist keeps what they say and do in the sessions private.
-Instead of talking about specifics, the counselor consults with parents about different ways to understand children and strategies to help them get along better with others and feel better about themselves.
+Instead of talking about specifics, the counselor consults with parents about different ways to understand children.
+Additionally, you will learn strategies to help them get along better with others and feel better about themselves.
 This will take place during regularly scheduled parent sessions.

 What should I tell my child about counseling?